 check_states.
 This model requires strict control across the whole pipeline to guarantee no data loss.

-Use this model when: The external monitoring system doesn't have access to the total external checks state, but only works on an event based approach.
+Use this model when: The external monitoring system does not have access to the total external checks state, but only works on an event based approach.

 External monitoring systems send health data to the StackState Receiver in a health stream.
-Each health stream has at least one substream with health checks.
+Each health stream contains at least one sub stream with health checks.

 The Health stream uniquely identifies the health synchronization and defines the boundaries within which the health check states should be processed together.

 Sub streams contain the health check data that are processed by StackState.
 When working with health data from a distributed external monitoring system, multiple sub streams can be configured, each containing health snapshots from a single location.
-The data in each substream is semi-independent, but contributes to the health check states of the complete health stream.
-If a single location is responsible for reporting the health check states of the health stream, you can omit the
+The data in each sub stream is semi-independent, but contributes to the health check states of the complete health stream.
+If a single location is responsible for reporting the health check states of the health stream, the

-Health synchronization processes the ingested health data per substream.
-The repeat interval specified in the health payload is the commitment from the external monitoring system to send complete snapshots over and over to keep the data up to date on StackState.
+Health synchronization processes the ingested health data per sub stream.
+The repeat interval specified in the health payload is the commitment from the external monitoring system to send complete snapshots over and over in order to keep the data up to date on StackState.
 This is helpful for StackState to be able to inform the user how up to date the health synchronization is running.

-The expire interval can be used to configure sub streams in the health synchronization to delete data that isn't sent by the external system anymore.
-This is helpful in case the source for a substream could be decommissioned and StackState would not hear from it again.
+The expire interval can be used to configure sub streams in the health synchronization to delete data that is not sent by the external system anymore.
+This is helpful in case the source for a sub stream could potentially be decommissioned and StackState would not hear from it again.
 Without an expire interval, the previously synchronized data would be left permanently hanging.

-The health check state is calculated by an external monitoring system and includes all information required to attach it to a topology element.
-Once attached to a topology element, the health check state contributes to the element's own health state.
+The health check state calculated by an external monitoring system.
+This contains the relevant information to attach to a topology element and to contribute to the topology element health state.